aranseiki/WindowsConfigManager/docs/README.md

 # WindowsConfigManager

 ## Description

 This project focuses on providing an easy way to change Windows configurations.
 It is an application designed to run constantly, recognizing and applying settings based on changes made to a configuration file.
 According to these changes, push notifications appear, notifying about new settings.

 This project will often be updated with new features.

 ## Installation

 1. Clone this repository.
-2. Execute the following PowerShell file:
+2. Execute the following PowerShell file with administrator privileges:

 ```powershell
 WindowsConfigManager.ps1
 ```

 ## Usage